 Q: What are some of the most overlooked details or challenges when integrating two companies post-acquisition?

-I can make a long list of challenges and overlooked details in acquisitions, but I think they all stem from 1 issue: not being honest about what things will look like in 24 months:
+I can make a long list of challenges and overlooked details in acquisitions, but I think they all stem from 1 issue: all sides not being honest about what things will look like in 24 months:

 - Does the CEO really want to stay?
 If not, just staying for an earn-out may be OK, but it’s not the same as wanting to stay.

 - Why would the CEO work for someone else?
 I don’t hear this discussed honestly enough.
-If you’ve been a CEO for say 5 years, why would you want to work for some SVP at a BigCo?
+If you’ve been a CEO for say, 5 years, why would you want to work for some SVP at a BigCo?
 You wouldn’t.
 Not really.
 So how can this work out best?

 - Are the founders (too) burnt out?
 It might be asking too much for them to sustain the same energy.
 Many folks sell because they are tired.
 And then, the acquirer asks them to own even more.
 E.g., run an even bigger business unit.